cdli-gh/annodoc/index.md

 	1	é-ĝu10	é=ĝu=Ø	house=my=ABS	2	ABS
 	2	ma-řú-na	Ø-ma-řú-en-'a	VP-1SG.IO-erect-2SG.S/A:IPFV-NOM	0	acl

 Headless relative clauses are relative clauses that serve a nominal function, e.g., by carrying a case marker that cannot be propagated to a nominal head.
-These are annotated with `acl+CASE` for the respective case:
+These are annotated with `acl+CASE` for the respective case.

+This includes core arguments:

+	# Jagersma, Chap.
+5 (23)
+	# ‘the one given strength by Ningirsu’
+	# (ergative) (Ean.11 1:7-8; L; 24)
+	1	á	á=Ø	strength=ABS	2	ABS
+	2	šúm-ma	šúm-Ø-'a	give-NFIN-NOM	0	acl+ERG	marked on 4
+	3	/	_	_	2	punct
+	4	{d]nin-ĝír-su-ke4	nin.ĝír.su.k=ak=e	Ningirsu=GEN=ERG	2	GEN

+With an explicit head such as *lu* "man", this would be

+	[*lu <-acl- a szumma ningirsuke ] -ERG-> ...

+This also includes oblique arguments:

 	# Jagersma, Chap.
 27 (28)
 	# ‘When the ruler stayed in the Emi, this was brought to the Emi.’